Osikanyi/alx-low_level_programming/0x00-hello_world/README.md

-Read me for Hellow World folder
+This is the read me for hello world